AlvinHappyStar/SocialVerse_Chain/docs/developers/localnet/single_node.md

 ```

 :::tip
-To avoid overwriting any data for a real node used in production, it was decided to store the automatically generated testing configuration at `~/.tmp-fcod` instead of the default `~/.fcod`.
+To avoid overwriting any data for a real node used in production, it was decided to store the automatically generated testing configuration at `~/.tmp-socialvd` instead of the default `~/.socialvd`.
 :::

-When working with the `local_node.sh` script, it is necessary to extend all `fcod` commands, that target the local test node, with the `--home ~/.tmp-fcod` flag.
-This is mandatory, because the `home` directory cannot be stored in the `fcod` configuration, which can be seen in the output below.
+When working with the `local_node.sh` script, it is necessary to extend all `socialvd` commands, that target the local test node, with the `--home ~/.tmp-socialvd` flag.
+This is mandatory, because the `home` directory cannot be stored in the `socialvd` configuration, which can be seen in the output below.
 For ease of use, it might be sensible to export this directory path as an environment variable:

 ```
- $ export TMP=$HOME/.tmp-fcod`
+ $ export TMP=$HOME/.tmp-socialvd`
- $ fcod config --home $TMP
+ $ socialvd config --home $TMP
 {
 	"chain-id": "compose_1-1",
 	"keyring-backend": "test",